Ida Barney

 Ida Barney (November 6, 1886 – March 7, 1982) was an American astronomer, best known for her 22 volumes of astrometric measurements on 150,000 stars.
 She was educated at Smith College and Yale University and spent most of her career at the Yale University Observatory.
 She was the 1952 recipient of the Annie J. Cannon Award in Astronomy.

 Early life

-Barney was born on November 6, 1886 in New Haven, Connecticut.
+Barney was born on November 6, 1886, in New Haven, Connecticut.
 Her mother was Ida Bushnell Barney and her father was Samuel Eben Barney.

 She was an avid birder and the New Haven Bird Club President.
-After her retirement from Yale, she continued to live in New Haven, where she died on March 7, 1982, 95 years old.
+After her retirement from Yale, she continued to live in New Haven, where she died on March 7, 1982, aged 95 years old.

 Education

 In 1908, Barney was graduated from Smith College with a Bachelor of Arts degree.
 There, she was a member of Phi Beta Kappa and Sigma Xi, national honor societies for students.
 Three years later, she received her Ph.D. in mathematics from Yale University.